jeffmerkey/netware-screensaver-linux/README.md

    export TERM=screen-256color
 fi
 ```
-The "screen.term-256color" terminal type is the most common type seen when this ssh error
+The "screen.term-256color" terminal type is the most common terminal type seen when this ssh error
-occurs and is caused by the ncurses library terminfo and termcap files either not installed
+occurs and it is caused by the ncurses library terminfo and termcap files either not being installed
-or properly configured.
+or improperly configured.

 If you encounter this error and are running on version CentOS/RHEL 7 or earlier, then
 edit your .bashrc file to append the terminal type and remap check as shown in the example